WW Recipe of the Day: Avocado Pear Smoothie

 - Ina Garten's Avocado & Grapefruit Salad - made lighter and healthier with just *7 Freestyle SmartPoints!
 (Simple Nourished Living)

-- All About Avocados – additional health information and recipes (Weight Watchers)
+- 9 Tasty Avocado Recipes - additional health information and recipes (Weight Watchers)

 - Avocado Banana Smoothie - avocado, banana, orange juice, Greek yogurt and honey (Martha Stewart)